imjoy-team/imjoy-core/docs/api.md

 * **config**: String or Object.
 It can be a window name string, or an object that optinally consists of the several fields (at least one):
   - `name`: String.
 Name of window.
   - `type`: String.
 Type of the window.
+  - `window_id`: String.
+The id of the window.
+  - `plugin_id`: String.
+The id of the plugin instance attached to the window.

 **Returns**
 * **w**: Object.
 An windowobject which can be used to access the window API functions.